Ken Hinkley: Port Adelaide senior coach (2013–2025)

-On 8 October 2012, Hinkley was announced as the senior coach of Port Adelaide, making him the first coach to not have a prior association with the club since Fos Williams.
-Hinkley replaced Port Adelaide caretaker senior coach Garry Hocking, who replaced Matthew Primus, after Primus was sacked during the 2012 season.
-In his debut season, Hinkley led Port to 13 wins, which included an elimination final win at the MCG against Collingwood before being eliminated by Geelong in a close game a week later.
-This came to a surprise to many as Port Adelaide had only won eight games in the previous two seasons combined.
+After the 2012 season, Hinkley was appointed senior coach of Port Adelaide; it was the first time Port Adelaide had appointed an SANFL or AFL coach who did not have a prior playing association with the club since Fos Williams in 1950.
+Hinkley replaced Port Adelaide caretaker senior coach Garry Hocking, who had replaced Matthew Primus after he was sacked during the 2012 season.
+In his debut season in 2013, Hinkley led Port Adelaide to 13 wins, which included an elimination final win at the MCG against Collingwood before being eliminated by Geelong in a close game a week later.
+The performance was a surprise, as Port Adelaide had only won eight games in the previous two seasons combined.
 For his impressive season, Hinkley was voted as the Coach of the Year by the AFL Coaches Association.